Devanshu07R/To-Do-App/README.md

 # 📝To-Do-App
 📝 To-Do App – Stay Organized & Boost Productivity ✅
 A simple, efficient, and responsive To-Do App built with HTML, Tailwind CSS, and JavaScript.
 Easily manage your daily tasks – add, edit, delete, and mark tasks as completed.
-Designed for a smooth user experience with local storage support, interactive UI, and seamless responsiveness.
+Designed for a smooth user experience with local storage support, interactive UI, and seamless responsiveness..

 ---